 Partner Members are organizations that view open technical communication standards and technologies as strategic to their organization and are investing significant resources to sustain and shape the activities of this Working Group.
 These organizations need open technical communication standards and technologies to deliver their products or services and want to participate in the development of an open technical communication ecosystem.

-Committer Members are individuals who through a process of meritocracy defined by the Eclipse Development Process are able to contribute and commit content or code to the Eclipse Foundation projects included in the scope of this Working Group.
+Committer Members are individuals who through a process of meritocracy defined by the Eclipse Foundation Development Process are able to contribute and commit content or code to the Eclipse Foundation projects included in the scope of this Working Group.
 Committers may be members by virtue of working for a member organization, or may choose to complete the membership process independently if they are not.
-For further explanation and details, see the Eclipse Committer Membership page.
+For further explanation and details, see the Eclipse Foundation Committer Membership page.

 Guest Members are organizations which are Associate members of the Eclipse Foundation who have been invited for one year, renewable, by the Steering Committee to participate in particular aspects of the activities of the Working Group.
 Typical guests include R&D partners, universities, academic research centers, etc. Guests may be invited to participate in committee meetings at the invitation of the respective committee, but under no circumstances do Guest members have voting rights.
-Guest members are required to execute the Eclipse AsciiDoc Participation Agreement.
+Guest members are required to execute the AsciiDoc Participation Agreement.

 |Partner Member||Committer Member||Guest Member|

 |Member of the Steering Committee||Appointed||Elected||N/A|

 - a member driven organization,

 - a means to foster a vibrant and sustainable ecosystem of components and service providers,

 - a means to organize the community of each project or component so that users and developers define the roadmap collaboratively.

 In order to implement these principles, the Steering Committee has been defined (also referred to as the "Body" below) as described below: